bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 # 02-10-2024
 - [x] Remove animation from tree
-- [x] Put billboard in front of City
+- [x] Put billboard in front of City to try to help the occlusion culling
-- [ ] Check further the low FPS
 - [x] Driver HMD head
+- [x] ~~Emperor's Rating unto button~~ Not doing this since the rating as is can work fine for the trust/no-trust situation.
+You tell your participant to press+hold the button for when they trust (or don't trust).
+It will log a timestamp every frame that it's held down.
+Use this as your ongoing measure of trust (or no trust).
+You can afterwards discard the rotational data, if you're not using this.
+- [x] Check textures roadworks
+- [x] Make skybox smaller (was 32mb, now 8mb)
+- [x] Disabled reflection probes
+- [ ] Check further why there's such low FPS
+- [x] Reduce texture sizes
+- [ ] Fix Emperor's Data handedness: make it work for both hands.
 - [ ] Create branch for Jom/Ugne to continue work in
-- [x] Emperor's Rating unto button
-- [ ] Fix Emperor's Data handedness: make it work for both hands.
+- [ ] Turn off second monitor.
-- [x] Check textures roadworks
+-

 # 01-10-2024